 Skip to main content

-You can adjust several client-side parameters to optimize your application's speed and reliability.
+This page describes the client-side parameters you can adjust to optimize your application's speed and reliability.

 socketTimeout